RishiDesai/FaceEnhance/README.md

 1. Set up your Hugging Face token:
    - Create a token at [Hugging Face](https://huggingface.co/settings/tokens)
-   - Log into Hugging Face and accept their terms of service to download Flux
+   - Log into Hugging Face and accept their terms of service to download [Flux.1-dev](https://huggingface.co/black-forest-labs/FLUX.1-dev)
    - Set the following environment variables:
      ```
      export HUGGINGFACE_TOKEN=your_token_here